-Psychology and the international dimension.
-Distinction between SL and HL Both SL and HL students are assessed on the syllabus core in paper 1.
-In addition: SL students are assessed on their knowledge and comprehension of one option in paper 2, whereas HL students are assessed on two
+Distinction between SL and HL

+Both SL and HL students are assessed on the syllabus core in paper 1.
+In addition:

-- options - on their knowledge and research methodology in paper 3.
+- SL students are assessed on their knowledge and comprehension of one option in paper 2, whereas HL students are assessed on two options - HL students are assessed on their knowledge and comprehension of qualitative research methodology in paper 3.